Jean-Joooo/Full-Stack-Portofolio-Project-htmlcssjs-Coursera-IBM/README.md

 - Interactive Elements: Integrated JavaScript to add interactive elements, creating a seamless and engaging user experience within the portfolio.

 - The project embraced a holistic development approach, combining HTML for structure, CSS for styling, and JavaScript for interactivity.
-This comprehensive integration allowed for the creation of a well-rounded portfolio that not only showcased technical skills but also conveyed some sense of creativity.
+This comprehensive integration allowed for the creation of a well-rounded portfolio that not only showcased technical skills but also conveys some sense of creativity.